nikolap994/alert_it/README.md

 When it comes to open source, there are different ways you can contribute, all of which are valuable.
 Here's a few guidelines that should help you as you prepare your contribution.

 - Fork the project
-- Take on of active issues
+- Take one of active issues
 - Make pull request

 If you have any questions, feel free to contact us on Github discussions or issues page.